 The Supreme Judicial Court remanded the case to the Superior Court and said Eaton may argue that Green Tree neither held the note nor acted on behalf of the note holder.

 The case is Eaton v.
-Federal National Mortgage Association (FNMA), 11041, Supreme Judicial Court of Massachusetts (Boston).
+Federal National Mortgage Association (FNMA:US), 11041, Supreme Judicial Court of Massachusetts (Boston).

 To contact the reporter on this story: David McLaughlin in New York at email@example.com

 To contact the editor responsible for this story: John Pickering at firstname.lastname@example.org